rudigrobler/Scoreoid/readme.md

-# scoreoid sample for Windows 8
+# Scoreoid for Windows 8

 ## What Is scoreoid?